 Department of Medicine Annual Research Day

-Our annual event uses oral and poster presentations to highlight current research conducted by trainees and junior faculty in the Department of Medicine.
+Our annual event uses oral and poster presentations to highlight current research conducted by trainees and junior faculty in the University of Pittsburgh’s Department of Medicine.
 This event celebrates the breadth and depth of research conducted by our junior colleagues.
-As a testament to the enthusiasm around this event, the number of abstracts has increased by 49% over the past five years.
+As a testament to the enthusiasm around this event, the number of abstracts has increased by 49% over the past six years.
 Senior faculty from across the University lead small group poster discussions during the 2-day event and awards are given to the highest rated posters.

 From the submitted abstracts, eight oral presenters will be selected.
 The remaining abstract participants will be required to prepare a poster that will be on display at one of the three poster sessions.
 Participants will have the option of getting their poster printed by the Department free of charge or printing their own posters.

-Our 2019 Guest Speaker
+Our 2020 Guest Speaker